Kassab11/Investigating-the-Complexity-of-Deep-Neural-Networks/README.md

 %run test.py --dataset cifar10 --model_dir '/Choose/Correct/Path/ResNet20-AdderNet.pth' --data_dir '/Choose/Correct/Path/To/Data'

-A demo file called Demo_Run.ipynb shows the training and testing Results.
+A demo file called Demo_Run_AdderNet_CIFAR10.ipynb shows the training and testing Results.

+Preprocessing_Drone_Vs_Bird.ipynb  show the preprocessing steps perfromed on this dataset.

+CNN_CIFAR10.ipynb  shows the experiment done with the CNN model on CIFAR10, the file has the model summary and testing accuracy.

 The achieved training accuracy of AdderNet on CIFAR10 is 91.1200%